 - [Only for Microsoft Windows VMs] To connect a backup server to processed VM guest OS, specify the guest interaction proxy.
 On the right of the Guest interaction proxy field, click Choose and select one of the following:

 - Leave Automatic selection to let Veeam Backup & Replication automatically select the guest interaction proxy.

 - Select Use the selected guest interaction proxy servers only to explicitly define which servers will perform the guest interaction proxy role.
 The list of servers contains Microsoft Windows servers added to the backup infrastructure.

-To check if Veeam Backup & Replication can communicate with VMs added to the job and deploy the non-persistent runtime components or persistent agent components on their guest OSes, click Test Now.
+- To check if Veeam Backup & Replication can communicate with VMs added to the job, click Test Now.
 Veeam Backup & Replication will use the specified credentials to connect to all VMs in the list.